 Getting to know G Suite users on a deeper level

-It provides deep and actionable insights that give users the chance to see usage trends in order to create a plan for better achieving business goals.
-With BVI, users can maximise ROI for G Suite by understanding metrics that matter, down to the user level.
+It provides deep and actionable insights that give users the chance to see trends in usage in order to create a plan for better achieving business goals.
+With BVI, users can maximize ROI for G Suite by understanding metrics that matter, down to the user level.

 More than just access to data

 It started with assessing the current solution which provided simple dashboards through Google Data Studio.
 It had its limitations such as restricted product adoption data, limited collaboration data, admin access, etc. The team set out to create a better experience by providing more insights and by creating better dashboards, reports, and visualizations.

 In order to design a better UI, the team had to first determine the key information and metrics that made the most sense and be able to showcase it in the best possible way.
 The Data Studio design was completely overhauled to create a cleaner look and easier to read structure in order to make the data more useful by making it easier to work with, visually compelling, and interactive.

 BVI recently launched in beta.
 Some enhancements include: